13 Basic Electrician Tools You Need as an Apprentice

 9. Utility Knife

-A utility knife is the Swiss Army knife of the electrical world—versatile, handy, and always there when you need it.
-This multi-purpose tool earns its place in every electrical apprentice tools list for its support in various tasks like cutting electrical tape, stripping insulation in a pinch (though not ideal compared to a wire stripper), or trimming materials.
+This multi-purpose tool earns its place in every electrical apprentice's tool kit for its support in various tasks, such as cutting electrical tape, stripping insulation in a pinch (though not ideal compared to a wire stripper), or trimming materials.

 Pre-apprenticeship students receiving electrical tools by Milwaukee at Skilled Trades College of Canada